 There will be a 1-point deduction per day that your assignment is late unless the student talked about it to the instructor beforehand or emergency.
-Every discussion/exercise has a hard deadline, usually 2 days past the original due date.
-Late submissions (penalty or not) for discussions/exercises are not accepted after the hard deadline.
+Every discussion/exercise has a hard deadline.
+Late submissions for discussions/exercises are not accepted after the deadline.